 How to Avoid Knee Pain While Cycling Altogether

 If you are suffering with regular knee pain, or it is preventing you from cycling freely, then you are probably worrying about what might happen if things continue to get worse…

-If this sounds like you, and you don’t want to feel anxious about the prospect of going into hospital – let alone the currently extremely extended waiting lists, then now is the time to get the support you really need.
+If this sounds like you, and you don’t want to feel anxious about the prospect of relying on painkillers, or going into hospital – let alone the currently extremely extended waiting lists, then now is the time to get the support you really need.

-At Paul Gough Physio Rooms, we have helped thousands of patients, and helped hundreds of people just like you who are experiencing daily shoulder pain and unable to move freely.
+At Paul Gough Physio Rooms, we have helped thousands of patients, and helped hundreds of people just like you who are experiencing daily knee pain and unable to move freely.

 If you want to get some personalised advice, we offer you the opportunity to speak to a member of our physio team on a 1-1 basis in one of our four clinics…

-In this FREE Taster Consultation, we will discuss your foot pain, and identify the underlying cause, as well as outlining what you natural, drug-free solutions are available to you.
+In this FREE Taster Consultation, we will discuss your knee pain, and identify the underlying cause, as well as outlining what you natural, drug-free solutions are available to you.